 Urban centers have been proliferating across the world as large populations settle in cities to take advantage of better economic opportunities, modern infrastructure, and other amenities.
-Asian cities have particularly recorded outstanding growth, and most of the largest cities are currently situated on the continent such as Shanghai, Beijing, Delhi, Mumbai, Tokyo, Karachi, and Guangzhou.
-The only African city on the list is Lagos.
+Asian cities have particularly recorded outstanding growth, and most of the largest cities are currently situated on the continent such as Shanghai, Beijing, Dhaka, Tokyo, Delhi, Mumbai, Karachi, and Guangzhou.
+The only African city on the list is Kinshasa.

 10. Mumbai - 12.4 million